-The Nordic Centre of Gender in Military Operations (NCGM), with Sweden as host nation, is a part of the NORDEFCO framework and the Department Head for Gender for NATO.

-The main purpose of NCGM is to train, educate and coordinate on all issues related to gender in operations, support and provide subject matter experts (SMEs) to staff exercises and Joint Actions on behalf of the centre's participants.2
+An important actor, in the area of information sharing and exchange of knowledge, as well as education and training, is the Nordic Centre of Gender in Military Operations (NCGM).
+NCGM, with Sweden as host nation, is a part of the NORDEFCO framework and the Department Head for Gender for NATO.
+The main purpose of NCGM is to train, educate and coordinate on all issues related to gender in operations, support and provide subject matter experts (SMEs) to staff exercises and Joint Actions on behalf of the centre's participants.2 NCGM offers support to the operational branches, both in multilateral organisations (such as